manaschaturvedi/TeamTechTitans-Katas2024/SoftwareSystems/alerting.md

-# Alerting System for Fish Watch
+# Alerting System for Fishy Watch

-***Alerting System*** is the software component responsible for real-time monitoring, anomaly detection, threshold-based alerts, and notification management within the Fish Watch system.
+***Alerting System*** is the software component responsible for real-time monitoring, anomaly detection, threshold-based alerts, and notification management within the Fishy Watch system.
 It ensures timely alerts and notifications to stakeholders based on predefined conditions and thresholds.

 ## Sequence Details
 | Step | Description |